About the blog

 Some of my interests are: social justice, alternative therapies, destigmatizing, art therapy, humanist therapy, or positive psychology among others.
 Therefore, many topics and writings on the blog will have this type of content.

 Because of my influence of European Psychology, in the blog I use some terms interchangeably.
-For example the terms therapist, counselor, psychologist, psychotherapist, mental health professional… I also use the words client and patient both meaning the person who goes to therapy, although I actually prefer the word client.
+For example the terms therapist, counselor, psychologist, psychotherapist, mental health professional… I also use the words client and patient both meaning the person who goes to therapy, although I actually prefer the word client because it reflects a more strength oriented kind of treatment.

 Right now, I write this blog for fun and because it helps me re-evaluate the ideas that I have about the human mind and therapy.
 I am ready to change and re-shape depending on the feedback I receive.